Sarah Fielding: Writing career

 David Simple was one of the earliest sentimental novels, featuring a wayfaring hero in search of true friendship who triumphs by good nature and moral strength.
 He finds happiness in marriage and a rural, bucolic life, away from the corruptions of the city.
 Simple is an analogue, in a sense, of the figure of Heartsfree, in Henry Fielding's Jonathan Wild and Squire Allworthy in his Tom Jones.
 However, he also shares features with other sentimental figures who find peace only with escape from corruption and the harmony of a new Utopia.
 In her Volume the Last, however, Fielding's fiction, like Henry Fielding's, is darker and shows less faith in the triumph of goodness in the face of a corrosive, immoral world.

 Sarah Fielding wrote three other novels with original stories.
 The most significant of these was The Governess, or The Little Female Academy (1749), which is the first novel in English written especially for children.
 In addition, she wrote The History of the Countess of Dellwyn (1759) and The History of Ophelia (1760).

 As a critic, Sarah Fielding's Remarks on Clarissa (1749) concern the novel Clarissa by Samuel Richardson.
 As a biographer, she wrote The Lives of Cleopatra and Octavia (1757), a history, written from Greek and Roman sources, on the lives of Cleopatra and Octavia, two famous women of Roman times.
 As a translator she produced Xenophon's Memoirs of Socrates, with the Defense of Socrates Before His Judges (1762), a work by the Ancient Greek writer and soldier Xenophon concerning the philosopher.

 Final years

 Fielding's sisters died between 1750 and 1751 and Henry in 1754.
 Fielding retired from London and moved to a small house just outside Bath.
-The famous philanthropist Ralph Allen and the similarly famous Elizabeth Montagu (a member of the Blue Stockings Society) gave her some financial aid.
+The philanthropist Ralph Allen and Elizabeth Montagu (a member of the Blue Stockings Society) gave her some financial aid.
 In about 1767, the novelist Sarah Scott, sister of Elizabeth Montagu, invited Fielding to come and live with her in a female utopian community, as an attempt to create the utopia described in Millenium Hall, but Fielding declined.
 She died in 1768.
 There is a memorial plaque to her on the west porch of Bath Abbey.